davidliuk/blog/src/standardized/TOEFL/SPEAKING/独立题/README.md

 ### 思维碰撞

-people can gain new ideas from others'different ideas.
-For example.I often discuss with my classmates on some controversial issues, and during the process, we can echange our different ideas and thoughts.This process gives each of us a lot of inspiration.It can broaden our horizons and enrich our knowledge.
+people can gain new ideas from others' different ideas.
+For example.I often discuss with my classmates on some controversial issues, and during the process, we can echange our different ideas and thoughts.This process gives each of us a lot of inspiration.
+It can broaden our horizons and enrich our knowledge.

 it's also beneficial for students'study if they need to complete some projects, because during the process,students can have some group discussions, which can help them learn from each other's different ideas.